keesiemeijer/github-pages-code-reference/README.md

 ## Deploy the Generated Code Reference
 Deploy your reference to GitHub pages after you've generated the [JSON files](#generate-the-code-reference).

-**NOTE** Check before deploying if the [settings in the package.json](#code-reference-settings) file were correct before generating the reference.

 Open your terminal and and go to this repository in the themes directory (`www/wp-reference/public/wp-content/themes/github-pages-code-reference`).

-Deploy (push) the generated code reference to the GitHub pages branch (in the packagage.json file).
+Deploy (push) the generated code reference to the  gh-pages branch.
 ```
 npm run deploy
 ```